aptly-dev/www.aptly.info/content/doc/aptly/publish/switch.md

-Command switches in-place published repository with new snapshot contents. `distribution` and `prefix` should be occupied with snapshot published using command [aptly publish snapshot](#aptly-publish-snapshot).
+Command switches in-place published repository with new snapshot contents. `distribution` and `prefix` should be occupied with snapshot published using command [`aptly publish snapshot`](/doc/aptly/publish/snapshot/).
 Update happens in-place with minimum possible downtime for published repository.
-Valid [GPG key](#gpg-keys) is required for publishing.
+Valid [GPG key](/doc/aptly/publish/) is required for publishing.

 When published repository is updated, all the options are preserved: